pnkraemer/probdiffeq/README.md

 ### Stiffness

-If your problem is stiff, use a a `dense` implementation in combination with a correction scheme that employs first-order linearisation; for instance, `ts1` or `slr1`.
+* If your problem is stiff, use a a `dense` implementation in combination with a correction scheme that employs first-order linearisation; for instance, `ts1` or `slr1`.
 Zeroth-order approximation and isotropic/blockdiag factorisations often fail for stiff problems.

-If your problem is stiff and high-dimensional: try first-order linearisation with a block-diagonal factorisation.
+* If your problem is stiff and high-dimensional: try first-order linearisation with a block-diagonal factorisation.
-If that does not work: good luck; probabilistic solvers for problems that are stiff *and* high-dimensional are a bit of an open problem as of writing this.
+If that does not work: good luck ;) Probabilistic solvers for problems that are stiff *and* high-dimensional are a bit of an open problem.

 ### Filters vs smoothers
-As a rule of thumb, use a `ivpsolvers.strategy_filter` strategy for `simulate_terminal_values`, a `ivpsolvers.strategy_smoother_fixedpoint` strategy for `solve_adaptive_save_at`, and a `ivpsolvers.strategy_smoother_fixedinterval` strategy for `solve_fixed_step`.
+As a rule of thumb:

+* Use a filter strategy for simulating terminal values
+* Use a fixed-point smoother for solving via the `save_at` functionality
+* Use a fixed-interval smoother for fixed steps.

-Other combinations are possible, but rare.
+Other combinations are possible, but typically rare.

 ### Calibration

-Use a `solvers.solver_dynamic` solver if you expect that the output scale of your differential equation solution varies greatly (eg for first-order, linear ODEs; see the examples).
+* Use a dynamic solver if you expect that the output scale of your differential equation solution varies greatly (eg for first-order, linear ODEs; see the examples)
-Otherwise, use an `solvers.solver_mle` solver for plain simulation problems, and a `solvers.solver` for parameter-estimation.
+* Otherwise, use an MLE-based solver solver for typical simulation problems
+* Use a solver without automatic calibration for parameter-estimation.

-See also the output scale recommendations under "Prior distributions".
+See also the output-scale recommendations under "Prior distributions".

 ### Prior distributions